Mississippi State vs. Ole Miss NCAA Football Odds, Plays and Insights | November 25, 2021

 Over/Under Insights

-- Mississippi State has combined with its opponents to put up more than 60.5 points in three of 11 games this season.
+- Mississippi State has combined with its opponents to score more than 61 points in three of 11 games this season.

-- Ole Miss' games have gone over 60.5 points in four of 10 chances this season.
+- Ole Miss has combined with its opponents to score more than 61 points in four of 10 games this season.

-- The two teams combine to score 68.2 points per game, 7.7 more than the over/under in this contest.
+- Thursday's total is 7.2 points lower than the two team's combined 68.2 points per game average.

-- The 50.1 combined points per game that these two squads have allowed this season are 10.4 fewer than the 60.5 total in this contest.
+- These two squads combine to allow 50.1 points per game, 10.9 fewer than this contest's over/under.

-- Bulldogs games have an average total of 53.9 points this season, 6.6 fewer than Thursday's over/under.
+- The average total in Bulldogs games this season is 53.9, 7.1 points fewer than Thursday's over/under of 61 .

 Mississippi State Stats and Trends